dessafonti/COMP30680-Web_dev_A2/README.md

 This project comprises a **webpage that provides information on members of the US Senate**.
 This data pertaining to the US Senate and its constituents was retrieved from (www.govtrack.us/); please note that this data is not dynamically updated and thus might not accurately represent the current state of the US Senate.

+## Table of Contents

+- Restrictions & Requirements
+- Key Features
+- How to Use

+## Restrictions & Requirements

 As this project was created for an assigment, there were several restrictions and requirements that the project had to accomodate.

-## Restrictions & Requirements

 The project had to be coded such that:

 - The project was composed entirely of **HTML5, CSS3 & Vanilla JavaScript (ES6)**, no other languages were permitted
 - The use of frameworks, incl.
 JavaScript frameworks e.g., JQuery, were not permitted
 - The webpage consisted of a single index file named **senators.html**

-Upon loading and fully rendering, the webpage had to do and display the following:
+Upon loading and fully rendering, the webpage had to do the following:

 - **Requirement 1**
   - Display the total number of senators in each party affiliation